-The key takeaway here is that if you can’t get rid of certain types of clutter, learn how to disguise it or use the vertical space in your home to your advantage.
-If your living space currently doubles as your workspace, find ways to transition your home from work to leisure physically.
+The key takeaway is that if you can’t get rid of certain types of clutter, learn how to disguise it or use the vertical space in your home to your advantage.
+If your living space currently doubles as your workspace, find ways to physically transition your home from work to leisure.
 Following some of these decor hacks will surely take you closer to your minimalist lifestyle goals.

 Become An Intentional Shopper

-We all have some extra time on your hands during these challenging times to finally redecorate and remodel our homes.
+We all have extra time on our hands during these challenging times to finally redecorate and remodel our homes.
 Subsequently, we also have spare time to shop online too.
-We want to stay mindful and not caught up in the same loop of accumulating stuff again as well.
+We also want to stay mindful and not caught up in the same loop of accumulating stuff.

 Organization Tips For Every Room For Living A Minimalist Lifestyle

 Finally, you are on your way towards a minimalist lifestyle.
-And you intend to keep it that way using all of the tips you learned.
-Yes, it takes some effort and muscle but well worth it to attain your goals.
+And you intend to keep it that way using all the tips you learned.
+Yes, it takes effort and muscle, but attaining your goals is well worth it.